U.S. ready to discuss Syrian no-fly zones with Russia, Tillerson says

 The United States is willing to work with Russia to establish no-fly zones and other measures to stabilize Syria, Secretary of State Rex Tillerson said Wednesday.

-In a statement sent as he departed for a summit meeting of the Group of 20 major economies, Tillerson said the volatile situation in Syria would be a topic of discussion between President Donald Trump and Russian President Vladimir Putin.
+In a statement sent as he prepared to depart for a summit meeting of the Group of 20 major economies, Tillerson said the volatile situation in Syria would be a topic of discussion between President Donald Trump and Russian President Vladimir Putin.

 Trump and his wife, Melania, arrived Wednesday in Warsaw, Poland, ahead of the G20 gathering, which begins Friday in Hamburg, Germany.